Warwick-Allen/essays/theological_profile.md

 - **Expectation**: Believers expected to live godly lives and show fruit of Spirit.
 - **Suffering**: Christians should expect to suffer for following Christ.

-**Alignment**: Progressive sanctification without perfectionism aligns with Reformed, Lutheran, and most Baptist theology.
-It differs from Wesleyan-Holiness traditions that affirm entire sanctification as attainable.
+**Alignment**: The progressive sanctification without perfectionism aligns with the Reformed, Lutheran, and most Baptist theology.
+It differs from the Wesleyan-Holiness traditions that affirm entire sanctification as attainable.

 ### Stewardship and Wealth
 - **Three Principles**: Earn all you can, save all you can, give all you can.